-We had sunny weather from the moment we left the train, and everything was perfect except manners from Lucca, a happy year-old black lab whose development is still in the formative stages.
+We had sunny weather from the moment we left the train, and everything was perfect except manners from Lucca, a happy year-old black lab whose development is still in formation!
 We strolled around Arundel for a large art show held in various private homes.
-There were oil paintings, rough wood pieces made to look like old wheeled bathing machines, sailboats made from driftwood.
+There were oil paintings, and crafts: rough wood pieces were made to look like old wheeled bathing machines, sailboats were made from driftwood.
 We visited Nick’s friends for tea, walked the harbor with its vast tidal surge, examined boats, watched kids in wetsuits sailing little Opis (Optimists); we biked past the ancient stone church and graveyard, and watched the Swan Man feed his flock of feathered visitors.
 They were nearly as tall as he, each determined to dine from his bag of bread.
 When the vast tide ebbs out, all boats lean over in the mud awaiting a fresh lift that will surely come.

 Mike’s admin assistant from San Diego came for a visit, but Mike left us for Finland.
 Shelia and I attended Vincent in Brixton, a play about Van Gogh’s life here as a young man.
 The excellent cast affected seemingly perfect Dutch and Cockney accents.
 Today Brixton is one of the dodgier parts of town, with tatty shops, struggling artists, tattoo parlors, and avant-garde galleries.
 Artists and writers cohabit with panhandlers.
 We also visited Buckingham Palace and the Queen’s Gallery.
-The former opens only in summer, to help the queen defray expenses, and the latter is newly refurbished, displaying paintings and jewelry from royal collections.
+The former opens only in summer, to help the her majesty defray expenses, and the latter is newly refurbished, displaying paintings and jewelry from royal collections.
 Lucien Freud’s tiny harsh portrait of the queen is there—with unflattering shadow and great brushwork--near diamond encrusted swords.
 Shelia stayed for the Officers’ Wives London (OWL) luncheon (my turn to host, but everyone else cooks, brings the meal, and washes up).
 Some of our group are always traveling and there’s always lots to chat about.

 Mike and I walked to the garden by the Embassy on a beautiful sunny September 11: a short service was conducted by the American Ambassador and the British Home Minister.
 A Welsh men’s choir sang (all Christian songs of Jesus and the cross, but many varied religions listened).
 Lt.
 Frank Dwyer, a NY fireman, presented a British flag found in the ruins.
 He’d studied on a Fulbright at Cambridge, and his Noo Yawk accent and booming voice contrasted with plummy vowels of British upper classes.
 He reminded us, standing below FDR’s statue, that each country had assisted the other in their hour of need.
 That flag was later placed on the altar of St. Paul’s at the service with the Queen.
 As last year, the church and surrounding streets were packed with people from every background.

-We didn’t attend the St. Paul’s service this year because Mike had international visitors, but I worked at the Embassy for several hours in the afternoon, closing the garden and gathering messages from the beautiful flowers left by many visitors.
+We didn’t attend the St. Paul’s memorial service this year because Mike had international visitors, but I worked at the Embassy for several hours in the afternoon, closing the garden and gathering messages from the beautiful flowers left by many visitors.
 They’ll be added to the vast amounts we gathered last year, and I’m told they’re being catalogued on a CD for a permanent memorial.

 Mike had another acoustics meeting in medieval Lerici, one of my favorite places.
 Back in London, Sara and Derek, American friends, got off a bus.
 He was jostled while pulling on his backpack, soon realized he had no wallet, and was given a number by the police: 7659.
 He was number 7659 reporting a crime THAT DAY, which would nearly double by midnight.
 “Sympathy butters no parsnips” they say, but ya gotta believe it could be you.
 They reported that sad news at a farewell pub crawl at the Audley and Red Lion.
 The Audley, in Mayfair, is one of the prettiest pubs in London, but we met upstairs in a party room.
-My song for Susan and Pat was part of the entertainment, with props from Deb and Carla, and it went over well!
+My song written for Susan and Pat was part of the entertainment, with props from Deb and Carla, and it went over well!
 Mike was still stuck in Pisa, where he spent about 14 hours waiting for his BA flight to depart.
 (I’d flown home on cheap old Ryan air, as scheduled.)